 How to Plan for Adventure Requirements at Pack Meetings

 The best way to make sure your Cub Scouts have an opportunity to finish their adventure requirements at a pack meeting is to add it to your pack meeting plans.
-And I have a handy resource to make this easy for you!
+Use this pack meeting planner sheet to help ensure that you have everything covered.

 Annaleis Smith, a Cub Scout leader from the Utah National Parks Council, compiled a list of the adventure requirements that can be done at a pack meeting.
 She has graciously allowed me to share it with you.
 You can download the document by clicking the link below: